VikParuchuri/surya/README.md

 - `cd surya`
 - `poetry install` - installs main and dev dependencies
 - `poetry shell` - activates the virtual environment

-# Limitations

-- This is specialized for document OCR.
-It will likely not work on photos or other images.
-- It is for printed text, not handwriting (though it may work on some handwriting).
-- The model has trained itself to ignore advertisements.
-- You can find language support for OCR in `surya/languages.py`.
-Text detection should work with any language.

 # Benchmarks